The Owl and the Pussy-Cat

-"The Owl and the Pussy-cat" is a nonsense poem by Edward Lear, first published in 1870 in the American magazine Our Young Folks: an Illustrated Magazine for Boys and Girls and again the following year in Lear's own book Nonsense Songs, Stories, Botany, and Alphabets.
+"The Owl and the Pussy-Cat" is a nonsense poem by Edward Lear, first published in 1870 in the American magazine Our Young Folks and again the following year in Lear's own book Nonsense Songs, Stories, Botany, and Alphabets.
 Lear wrote the poem for a three-year-old girl, Janet Symonds, the daughter of Lear's friend and fellow poet John Addington Symonds and his wife Catherine Symonds.
 The term "runcible", used for the phrase "runcible spoon", was invented for the poem.
+It is believed that the cat in the poem was based on Lear's own pet cat, Foss.

 Synopsis

-"The Owl and the Pussy-cat" features four anthropomorphic animals – an owl, a cat, a pig, and a turkey – and tells the story of the love between the title characters who marry in the land "where the Bong-tree grows".
+"The Owl and the Pussy-Cat" features four anthropomorphic animals – an owl, a cat, a pig, and a turkey – and tells the story of the love between the title characters who sail off to marry in the land "where the Bong-tree grows".

 Unfinished sequel

-Portions of an unfinished sequel, "The Children of the Owl and the Pussy-cat" were published first posthumously, during 1938.
+Portions of an unfinished sequel, "The Children of the Owl and the Pussy-cat", were published first posthumously during 1938.
 The children are part fowl and part cat, and love to eat mice.

 The family live by places with strange names.
 The Cat dies, falling from a tall tree, leaving the Owl a single parent.
 The death causes the Owl great sadness.
 The money is all spent, but the Owl still sings to the original guitar.